 It may surprise some people that we would include technical skills.
 We do so for two reasons:

-- it is not impossible for a highly skilled (and respected) person to manage a project where they have zero familiarity with the technology of the project, but it would be a challenge for them and possibly a large risk in itself.
+- it is sometimes possible for a highly skilled (and respected) person to manage a project with zero familiarity with the technology of the project.
+However, it would be a challenge for them and possibly a large risk in itself;

-- Our view is that the project manager should have at least some appreciation of the processes that will be undertaken in the development environment itself, in order to retain the respect of the team and a minimum level of understanding of the development process within the project.
+- our view is that the project manager should have at least some appreciation of the processes that will be undertaken in the development environment itself.
+This is to retain the respect of the team and a minimum level of understanding of the development process within the project.

 Final note – Combination of ‘hard’ and ‘soft’ skills:

-And the cat’s eyes – so what’s that all about?
+And the cat’s eyes – what’s that all about?

 Great project managers see things, other people just don’t see.